lodge-io/booking-module/README.md

 # Booking Module

-> Module which allows user to view open dates for a property, input and start a booking.
+> Module which allows user to view open dates for a property and start a booking.

 ## Table of Contents